 From dandelions, violets, and morel mushrooms, there is an entire world out there just waiting to be explored and tasted.
+There are many wild foods you can eat.
 If it is your first time foraging, you are sure to feel excitement.
-There are a few things you want to make sure you bring with you every time you trek out to forage.
+There are a few things you want to make sure you bring with you every time you trek out foraging.
 These will help keep you safe, and help you collect and carry your edibles:

 2. A pair of scissors.